DennisDean/SpectralTrainFig/QuickStartNoSourceCode.md

 5. Start and Execute SpectralTrainFig.
 Click on BlockSpectralTrainFig, which should be located in the MATLAB APP toolbar.
 6. Select data folder.
 Locate the 'Data Folder' text edit field and select the data folder created in step 4.
 7. Select the result folder.
 Locate the 'Results Folder' text edit field and select the data folder created in step 4.
 8. Start the analysis.
-Click on teh button labeled 'Go(all)' which is located at the bottom of the graphical user interface.
+Click on the button labeled 'Go(all)' which is located at the bottom of the graphical user interface.

 The following text should scrool down your MATLAB console.